Skip to main content

 PeptidePrimary UseAdministrationCycle LengthKey Differentiator

-AHK-CuHair & Skin RegenerationTopical8 to 12 weeksHair follicle-focused copper peptide with demonstrated dermal papilla cell protection and a biphasic dose response requiring precise formulation
+AHK-CuHair & Skin RegenerationTopical8 to 12 weeksA hair follicle-focused copper tripeptide with a single supporting laboratory study and a biphasic dose response that makes formulation precision matter

-Melanotan 1 (Afamelanotide)Photoprotection & PigmentationSubcutaneous ImplantEvery 60 days (ongoing)The only FDA-approved melanocortin agonist, combining eumelanin induction with UV-independent DNA repair through a selective MC1R mechanism
+Melanotan 1 (Afamelanotide)Photoprotection in EPPSubcutaneous implantEvery 2 months (ongoing)The only FDA-approved melanocortin agonist, pairing eumelanin induction with UV-independent DNA repair through a selective MC1R mechanism

 Regulatory Status